Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Performance Evaluation

 \subsubsection{\textbf{LCF Robustness Evaluation}}

-In this section, we analyze the robustness of the proposed LCF under diverse road conditions, focusing on varying demand distribution —low and high.
-This evaluation helps us understand how well the models, trained on medium-demand scenarios, adapt to changes in both lower and higher-demand settings.
+In this section, we analyze the robustness of the proposed LCF under diverse traffic conditions, focusing on varying demand levels —low to high.
+This evaluation helps us understand how well the models, trained on medium-demand scenarios, adapt to changes in both lower and higher-demand volumes.
 The corresponding results are presented in Table~\ref{tab 2}.
-Consistent with the findings from the previous section, the proposed hybrid GAT-GRU model with and without network partitioning exhibits superior performance across all demand patterns, which is shown in Fig.~\ref{fig: diff demand distribution}.
-Specifically, the MAE of the proposed GAT-GRU-P model in low and high-demand distributions are 1.3206 km/h and 1.4678km/h, respectively.
+Consistent with the findings from the previous section, the proposed hybrid GAT-GRU model with and without network partitioning exhibits superior performance across all demand patterns, which is shown in Fig.~\ref{fig: diff demand levels}. pecifically, the MAE of the proposed GAT-GRU-P model in low and high-demand levels are 1.08 km/h and 1.15km/h, respectively.
 This consistency not only shows the model's effectiveness in speed estimation but also its ability to adapt to diverse traffic conditions.

 Additionally, the incorporation of the network partitioning method enhances model performance in all demand patterns.
-This result suggests that dividing the road network into more homogeneous sub-regions allows for a more precise capture of localized traffic dynamics, thereby improving overall estimation accuracy.
-Regarding the impact of demand distributions, the results indicate a differential impact of demand distribution on model performance.
-Specifically, under low-demand distribution, the proposed GAT-GRU-P model shows an MAE of 1.3206 km/h, a performance reduction of around 0.2802km/h compared to the result from the medium-demand distribution.
-In contrast, under high demand, the MAE is 1.4678km/h, with approximated 0.4274km/h error increases.
-The reason behind this is in the test with high-demand distribution, we have more complex spatial traffic congestion patterns such as gridlocks that have not been seen in the training.
+This suggests that dividing the road network into homogeneous sub-regions enhances the capture of localized traffic dynamics, thereby improving estimation accuracy.
+Our findings indicate that network partitioning effectively enhances speed estimation results.
+Regarding the impact of demand levels, the results indicate a differential impacts are observed in model performance.
+Specifically, under the low-demand level, the proposed GAT-GRU-P model shows an MAE of 1.08 km/h, a performance reduction of around 0.32km/h compared to the result from the medium-demand level.
+In contrast, under high demand, the MAE is 1.15km/h, with an approximated 0.29km/h error increase.
+The reason behind this is that in the case of high demand, we have more complex spatial traffic congestion patterns such as gridlocks that have not been seen in the training.
 While a slight performance decrease is observed in both demand patterns, the proposed model maintains a consistently high level of accuracy.
 The results indicate the model's robustness in various scenarios.